 Leadership is needed to bring this variety of groups together.
 Whether it is a single leader or a small group of people who inspire and guide others to get involved, creating this kind of momentum does not happen without one or more identified leaders at the helm.
-This requires skills in managing relationships and roles, strategy, and knowing how to find the right people and help them understand the benefit that they will get from participating.
-The organizations at the table will likely have differences in perspectives, organizational culture, terminology, and the value that they expect to get from the work.
-Leaders of such population health improvement initiatives must be able to build bridges across groups to create shared values and goals, while tapping into the unique motivations of the different organizations and individuals.
-Such leadership may be best done by a "trusted broker" who understands the importance of being an informed, yet neutral convener.
-Stakeholder organizations who are widely supported in a region and are recognized for their effective internal leadership may be natural candidates for taking on a broader leadership role.
+This requires skills in managing relationships and roles, strategy, and helping others understand the benefit that they will get from participating.

+Organizations at the table will likely have differences in perspectives, internal culture, terminology, and the value that they expect to get from the work.
+Leaders of population health improvement initiatives must be able to create a collaborative culture, in part by building bridges across groups to create shared values and goals, while tapping into the unique motivations of the different organizations and individuals.
+An effective leader will have interpersonal and strategic skills in handling conflicts and challenges, such as addressing turnover among participating partners, securing time from key people who are already involved in several projects, and getting competing groups to join forces for a common cause.
+Often such leadership may be best provided by a "trusted broker" who understands the importance of being an informed, yet neutral convener.